pydantic/pydantic/docs/index.rst

 You can access these errors in a several ways:

-:errors: method will return list of errors found in the input data.
+:e.errors(): method will return list of errors found in the input data.
-:json: method will return a JSON representation of ``errors``.
+:e.json(): method will return a JSON representation of ``errors``.
-:__str__: method will return a human readable representation of the errors.
+:str(e): method will return a human readable representation of the errors.

 Each error object contains: